DenizenScript/Denizen-Beginners-Guide/source/guides/contributing/tags-mechs-properties.md

 });
 ```

 Let's explain that lambda in more detail.
-The `attribute` parameter represents the tag itself.
+The `attribute` parameter is an instance of the `Attribute` class which is a general utility object that contains all information about the tag being processed and a variety of helper methods and tools to use while processing the tag.
 For example, you can access the parameter with `attribute.getParam()`.
 When things go wrong, you'll call `attribute.echoError("...")` and return null.

 The `object` parameter is just the instance of the current class.
 This means that in the `PlayerTag` class, `object` would be a `PlayerTag`.